b00401062/b00401062.github.io/Textbooks/Alpaydin's Introduction to Machine Learning.md

   - $p(x\|G_i)$ are the **component densities**.
   - $P(G_i)$ are the **mixture proportions**.
 - Parametric classification is a bona fide mixture model where groups $G_i$ correspond to classes $C_i$.

+### k-Means Clustering

+- The reference vector is set to the mean of all the instances that it represents.
+- There are also algorithms for adding new centers incrementally or deleting empty ones.
+- **Leader cluster algorithm**:
+  - An instance that is far away from existing centers causes the creation of a new center.
+  - A center that covers a large number of instances can be split into two.